-This post of the joyous romp “Rhythm Saved the World,” by Tommy Dorsey and His Clambake Seven with vocalist Edythe Wright, is one of the earliest Clambake Seven recordings.
+This post of the joyous romp “Rhythm Saved the World,” by Tommy Dorsey and His Clambake Seven with vocalist Edythe Wright (shown at left in 1936), is one of the earliest Clambake Seven recordings.
 It was made about two weeks before Bud Freeman joined the Tommy Dorsey aggregation.
 It always reminds me of the early days of the TD band, somewhat before they began to achieve widespread national popularity.

 The first six-plus months after Tommy Dorsey began leading his own band (fall 1935-winter 1936) were a time of grueling one-night stands through cold winter weather in the northern U.S., and scarce money, among many other obstacles.
 But Tommy wanted with every fiber of his being to become a successful bandleader.
 Those who were close to TD then, and later, have related that he would have done almost anything to succeed.
 Bud Freeman put it this way: “His determination to succeed was frightening.”
 His long-time clarinet soloist Johnny Mince said, “You didn’t want to get in the way when Tommy wanted to do something.
 He’d run you over.”
 (2)